CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3.md

 ...
 ```

+To show the currently configured OSPF interface parameter values, run the NCLU `net show ospf6 interface` command or the vtysh `show ipv6 ospf6 interface` command.

 ### SPF Timer Defaults

 OSPF3 uses the following default timers to prevent consecutive SPFs from overburdening the CPU:

 - 0 milliseconds from the initial event until SPF runs
-- 50 milliseconds between consecutive SPF runs (the number doubles with each SPF, until it reaches the value of C)
+- 50 milliseconds between consecutive SPF runs (the number doubles with each SPF, until it reaches the maximum time between SPF runs)
 - 5000 milliseconds maximum between SPFs

 The following example commands change the number of milliseconds from the initial event until SPF runs to 80, the number of milliseconds between consecutive SPF runs to 100, and the maximum number of milliseconds between SPFs to 6000.